 Spacing

-We have 10 spacing sizes.
+All the 10 spacing scales are common across the brands and are sourced by tokens.
 These are used for all margins and padding on any element and are defined in our Theme.

 We recommend using our Layout components to control spacing of and between elements.
 The exported components and mixins have our allowed spacing scale values baked-in for more consistently spaced UIs.